Treasury Bills: How To Buy

 Buying Directly From the U.S. Treasury

 To buy Treasury bills directly from us, you must have an account in TreasuryDirect.
-(We no longer sell bills in Legacy Treasury Direct, which we are phasing out.)
+"Open An Account."

 Submit a Bid in TreasuryDirect